morganabbitt/MLB-Pitches/README.md

 |`pitches.csv`| speed, location, live game stats, etc. for every pitch thrown|2,867,154 |40|
 |`ejections.csv`| name, time, game, etc. of every ejection|761 |10|

 <a name="model"></a>
 ## 4. Modeling

+I was extremely excited about the 2.8 million pitches I would be able to work with.
+This excitement slowly turned to difficulty as I ran into problems using this amount of data.
+I wanted to initially build a model that could classify the next pitch that could be throw but due to the time constraints of this project it was not achieveable.
+The next best alternative was to build a model for each pitcher and classify how "predictable" they are using the score of that model.

 <a name="conclusions"></a>
 ## 5. Conclusions